BOINC/boinc-community/README.md

-# boinc-workshops
+# boinc-community
-A place to store workshop related materials
+A place to store community related materials